ece362-purdue/lab0-intro/README.md

 - ST Nucleo F091RC as the board, and;
 - CMSIS as the framework.

-You can pick the default location if you wish, but make sure to hover over the Help icon to keep track of where it is.
-We'll have you back up your code so that you can keep track of it more easily.
-Click Finish to create the project.
+Set the project location to be `lab0` in your respective `lab-0-intro-username` repository.

+Remember to add, commit and push your code to your `lab-0` repository.
+Click Finish.

 It will take a while to download all the tools for you to use.
 Once it is complete, it will ask you to restart VScode.
 When you do so, the window will refresh, and you'll see whatever file you had open, along with the PlatformIO Home page.
 Close the home page tab.